prendradjaja/vimium/README.md

-# Vimium fork for Slack
+# Pandu's Vimium fork

 ([Original readme](./ORIGINAL_README.md))

-TODO update readme for v0.1.1
+TODO update readme for v0.1.1+

 To "fix" a bug with Vimium + Slack.
 This is not the right way of fixing this bug.